 Moving a skid-steer over uneven ground is often necessary.
 Rules governing the machine’s center of gravity should be remembered and practiced.
 Keep the heavy part of the machine and load pointed uphill.
 If traveling with no load, keep the back end of the machine pointed uphill (go downhill frontward; go uphill in reverse).
 If traveling with a load, keep the load pointed uphill (back down the hill; travel forward up the hill).

 ROPS, FOPS, Side-Screens and

-A skid-steer without a rollover protective structure (ROPS), a falling object protective structure (FOPS), side screens and an operator restraint invites injury and death.
+A skid steer without a rollover protective structure (ROPS), a falling object protective structure (FOPS), side screens and an operator restraint invites injury and death.
 The ROPS provides protection against being crushed by the machine should it overturn.
-The FOPS provides overhead protection against tree limbs, overhead hazards on construction sites, and loads that may fall from the loader bucket.
-Sidescreens eliminate the risk of the operator reaching out of the cab and becoming caught between lift arms and the skid-steer frame.
+The FOPS provides overhead protection against tree limbs, overhead hazards (e.g., construction sites), and loads that may fall from the loader bucket.
+Side-screens eliminate the risk of the operator reaching out of the cab, or co-workers and bystanders reaching into the cab, and becoming caught between lift arms and the skid steer frame.

 Interlocks and Attachment Locks

 Interlock devices may refer to electrical (ignition) or hydraulic system locks tied into the operator restraint system or to mechanical locks of the lift arms.
 An operator restraint interlock system will prevent the engine from being started or hydraulic controls from being engaged if the operator restraint is not fastened or positioned correctly.
 Do not disable this interlock and insist that everyone use it.